 Individual diet sessions: All participant will have an individual appointment with the dietitian during Week 1 to assess their current diet.
 A tailored diet plan will be created for the participant, based on areas that they are willing to address and per their cardio-metabolic risk factors (e.g. diabetes, high blood pressure).
 The participant will meet again with the dietitian in Week 2 to assess the diet plan.
 Starting from month 2 onwards, the individual diet sessions will occur monthly.
 All individual diet sessions will be 1 hour in duration.
 Dietary plans will be made in accordance with the Australian dietary guidelines.
 Adherence to the sessions will be monitored by recording attendance at each session and reasons for not attending.

-Group physical activity sessions: In addition to the monthly group diet and physical activity sessions, there will also be monthly sessions focused on physical activity in Year 1.
+Group physical activity sessions: In addition to the monthly group diet and physical activity sessions, there will also be monthly sessions focused on physical activity.
 Groups of 10 participants (preferably the same 10 participants that were in the group diet/physical activity session) will meet face-to-face at a suitable venue with an exercise therapist and AHP who will lead the physical activity session focusing on aerobic and strength building exercises.
 The exercises will be tailored to the group’s age and abilities and is expected to range from low to vigorous intensity.
 The session will last for approximately 1 hour.
 Physical activity recommendations will be made according to the Australian physical activity guidelines.
 Adherence to the sessions will monitored by recording attendance at each session and reasons for not attending.
 Participants will also receive a physical activity manual consisting of exercises that can be done at home, which has been specifically developed for this study.
 The types of exercises included in the group activity will be guided by the exercise therapist and will consist of a range of indoor and outdoor activities, at low, moderate and high intensities.
-Examples of aerobic (cardio) exercises include: Walking, star jumps, group aerobics, dancing, swimming.
+Examples of aerobic (cardio) exercises include: walking, star jumps, group aerobics, dancing, swimming.
 Examples of strength building exercises include: sit to stand; squats; arm raises; arm curls, air punches, chair dips, sit ups.

 Intervention code [1] 320689 0